53rd Battalion (Australia): Inter-war years

-In April 1921, the AIF was officially disbanded and the following month the militia was reformed to perpetuate the designations and battle honours of the AIF.
+In April 1921, the AIF was disbanded.
+In May, the militia was reformed, to perpetuate the designations and battle honours of the AIF.
 At this time the 53rd Battalion was re-raised around Sydney, the area from where many of the battalion's original recruits in 1916 had come.
-Upon formation, the battalion drew its personnel mainly from the 2nd Battalion, 53rd Infantry Regiment as well as parts of the 3rd and 45th Infantry Regiments.
+Upon formation, the battalion drew its personnel mainly from the 2nd Battalion, 53rd Infantry Regiment, as well as parts of the 3rd and 45th Infantry Regiments.
 In 1927, when territorial designations were adopted, it became the 53rd Battalion (West Sydney Regiment).
-The same year, the battalion adopted the motto of "Be Prepared", although this was changed to Usque Ad Finemm in 1933.
-Due to the impact of the Great Depression, and a general complacency towards matters relating to defence, the battalion had few volunteers and limited funding and eventually, in October 1936, the decision was made to amalgamate the battalion.
-Initially, it was amalgamated with the 3rd Battalion (The Werriwa Regiment); however, this only lasted a couple of months before they were delinked and in August 1937 the 53rd was amalgamated with the 55th Battalion, forming the 55th/53rd Battalion (New South Wales Rifle/West Sydney Regiment).
-This reformed a partnership that had begun at the end of the previous war and which would continue into the next.
+In 1927, the battalion adopted the motto of "Be Prepared".
+This was changed to Usque Ad Finemm ("To the Very End"), in 1933.

+Due to the impact of the Great Depression, and a general complacency towards matters relating to defence, the battalion had few volunteers and limited funding.
+In October 1936, the decision was made to amalgamate the battalion.
+Initially, it was amalgamated with the 3rd Battalion (The Werriwa Regiment).
+This only lasted a couple of months before they were delinked.
+In August 1937, the 53rd was amalgamated with the 55th Battalion, forming the 55th/53rd Battalion (New South Wales Rifle/West Sydney Regiment).
+This reformed a partnership that had begun at the end of the previous war, and continued into the next.
 Throughout the inter-war years, the battalion maintained an alliance with the South Staffordshire Regiment.